mgayatri77/Twitter/README.md

 # Project 3 - Twitter

+This is a basic twitter app to view, compose, favorite, and retweet tweets.

 ## Part 1

-Twitter is a basic twitter app to read your tweets.

 Time spent: 5 hours spent in total